One Acre Fund

 Recognition for One Acre Fund

 In 2015, The Global Journal ranked One Acre Fund #15 on its list of the world’s Top 500 NGOs, and in 2016, One Acre Fund received the World Food Prize Norman Borlaug Award for Field Research.
-A 2016 TED talk by One Acre Fund’s CEO has received over 1.25 million views.
-[9]
+A 2016 TED talk by One Acre Fund’s CEO has received over 1.5 million views.
+In 2022, One Acre Fund won the Nicholas Kristof Holiday Impact Prize and in 2023, it won the Conrad N. Hilton Humanitarian Prize.
+[7]